TSCMC/TSCMC.github.io/areas/ucl/yayajima.md

 - Beetroot Funsy (for farmer harvesting the beetroots)
 - Berry Good (for farmer harvesting the berries)
+- Chibi Satoukibi (for farmer harvesting the sugar cane)
 - Couch Potato (for farmer harvesting the potatoes)
+- Durijau Kering (for farmer harvesting cactus)
+- Gloomy Shroom (for farmer hearvesting the mushrooms)
+- Kakao Koko (for farmer harvesting cocoa beans)
+- Ketuat Kuat (for farmer harvesting the nether wart)
+- Lentur Buluh (for farmer harvesting the bamboo)
 - Mugibatake-mae (for farmer harvesting the wheats)
 - Pekopekora (for farmer harvesting the carrots)
 - Spooky Pumpkin (for farmer harvesting the pumpkins)
 - Suisei Kawaii (for farmer harvesting watermelon)
 - Yayajima South (interchange to mainline railway and metro)

+## Districts

+This is the map of the districts in Yayajima:

 </div>